pulumi/pulumi-hugo/themes/default/content/blog/automating-pulumi-import-to-bring-manually-created-resources-into-iac/index.md

 ---
-title: "Automating Pulumi Import to Bring Manually Created Resources into IaC"
+title: "Automating Pulumi Import with Manually Created Resources"
 date: 2023-01-23
 meta_desc: How to bring order to a mess of manually created cloud resources.
 meta_image: meta.png